SpamExperts/OrangeAssassin/docs/configuration.rst

 ===============

-Users can compile rules in SpamPAD in two ways:
+Users can compile rules in OrangeAssassin in two ways:

     1. Re-parsing the rules::